How To Study Logical Reasoning For LSAT India 2024?

 Tip #1: Play Detective with the Question Stems

 First things first, let's talk about the question stems.
-Yes, those pesky little prompts seem to be the bane of your existence.
+Yes, those pesky little prompts are the bane of your existence.
 But fear not, my young detectives!
 These stems are clues that can help you crack the case of logical reasoning.

 The key to cracking logical reasoning questions is first identifying the question stem.
 Think of it as a clue that will help you solve the mystery of the argument.